inner-outer-space/nyc-collisions-analytics/README.md

 ### 6. Data Transformation with DBT
 - The data is then made available in BigQuery, where the collision data is further transformed and enriched with weather data using DBT.
 - Collision data is joined to 3-hour weather data using a lead function.
-Monthly and annual views are created as well as a vehicle view from the unnested data.
+- Monthly and annual views are created as well as a vehicle view from the unnested data.
 ### 7. Visualization with Looker
 - Looker is utilized for visualizing and analyzing the transformed data stored in BigQuery.

-## 1. Cloud Platform: GCP
-## 2. Infrastructure as Code: TERRAFORM AND DOCKER
-## 3. Orchestration: MAGE
-## 4. Data Ingestion: REST API
-## 5. Data Processing:
-## 6. Data Load
-## 7. Visualization: LOOKER

 <div align = center>